ivoanjo/katacoda-scenarios/diagnose-and-optimize-cpu-performance-with-continuous-profiling/step6.md

 1. Run `curl` to query for this information:

-  `time curl -s http://localhost:8081/credits?q=the | jq`{{execute T1}}
+  `time curl -s http://localhost:8081/credits?q=the >> /dev/null`{{execute T1}}

-2. Observe that this requests are very slow, even after we include the improvement from the previous step:
+2. Observe that this request is very slow, even after we include the improvement from the previous step:

   ```
   real    0m6.179s